 The Kyshtym disaster (Mayak, Russia), occurs in the attempt to develop the atomic bomb.
 It is the third most serious behind those of Chernobyl and Fukushima.

 The Three Mile Island (Pennsylvania) accident was the worst nuclear accident in US history.
-Causes and consequences of the disaster.
+A historical marker was put in place to commemorate it.

 The Chalk River laboratories of Canada suffered two serious nuclear accidents in their research reactor during the years 1952-1958.